1. introduction

 • Muscle-invasive carcinoma (MIBC): Growth through the bladder wall, often aggressive course.

-The most common histological type is transitional cell carcinoma, but squamous cell and adenocarcinomas are also found.
+The most common histological type is transitional cell carcinoma, but squamous cell carcinoma and squamous cell carcinoma are also found.
+Adenocarcinomas before.

 3. symptoms